-A key initiative of the 2014 Integrated Waste Strategy is the adoption of a weekly green waste service including household organics to all urban residents with the residual waste and recycling bins to be collected fortnightly on an alternating cycle.
-This will require the construction of dedicated organics processing infrastructure in the 2015/16 financial year.
+A key initiative of the 2014 Integrated Waste Strategy is the adoption of a weekly green waste collection service including household organics to all urban residents with the residual waste and recycling bins to be collected fortnightly on an alternating cycle.
+Council will need to provide for the processing of the organic waste and this will occur in a purpose built organics processing infrastructure due to be completed by the introduction of the new collection service.

-In addition to the collection systems proposed council also offers a number of other opportunities to divert waste from landfill.
-It is currently free to drop off metals, ewaste, chemicals, fluorescent bulbs, batteries and recyclables, and lower disposal charges are offered for those products that can be reprocessed such as green waste, concrete, bricks and tiles.
-The Integrated Waste Strategy places a strong focus on continuing to develop the opportunities to divert waste from disposal.
+In addition to the household collection systems provided council also offer a number of other opportunities to divert waste from landfill.
+It is currently free to drop off metals, e-waste, chemicals, fluorescent bulbs and tubes, batteries and recyclables.
+Lower disposal charges are offered for those products that can be reprocessed such as greenwaste, concrete, bricks and tiles in order to encourage source separation.

+The Integrated Waste Strategy places a strong focus on continuing to develop opportunities to divert waste from disposal.

-The Stotts Creek Resource Recovery facility also has landfill gas capture fitted to the landfill cells which ensures that the gas generated when Council do dispose of waste at the site are harvested for the generation of power which is then fed back into the grid.
+The Stotts Creek Resource Recovery facility also has landfill gas capture fitted to ensure that the gas generated when Council do dispose of waste at the site are managed to minimise the impact of landfilling.